Taken together, the events of 2020 send a strong message to every organization and individual.

 Doing more can take the form of an individual voice advocating for equality, a community coming together to feed those in need, or a business drawing on its resources and expertise to help create a better, more sustainable world for its employees, those they serve, and society at large.

 We all have a role to play in helping move communities forward – an understanding that forms the foundation of Bank of America’s long-standing commitment to the people and communities it serves.
-And they’re at the heart of the bank’s $1 billion commitment over the next four years to advance racial equality and economic opportunity.
+And they’re at the heart of the bank’s $1.25 billion commitment over the next five years to advance racial equality and economic opportunity.
 This work will span across the company, and include philanthropy, sustainable finance through lending and investing, Community Development Financial and Minority Depository Institutions partnerships, our hiring practices, development of financing solutions for small businesses and more.
 These efforts will focus on how to drive tangible progress, along with our partners, in making systemic changes and reforms that address economic and racial disparities.

 We’ve moved forward by directing nearly one third, $300 million, to four key areas across 91 U.S. markets and globally:

 - Jobs initiatives in Black and Hispanic/Latino communities: To support job training and reskilling, we’ve committed $25 million to pathways to employment for Black and Latino students.
 In partnership with higher education institutions, we will also work with major employers in each market to ensure these programs align with employer needs.

 - Community outreach and initiatives: A $25 million commitment to underserved and minority communities adversely impacted by the global health and humanitarian crisis

 - Direct equity investments to Minority Depository Institutions: $50 million will facilitate benefits to the communities they serve through lending, housing, neighborhood revitalization and banking services